evaaaaawu/evaaaaawu.com/src/content/en/mastering-responsive-web-design-rwd.md

 - In most cases, rem is more suitable for setting font-size, while em is better for setting margin and padding.

 - Using relative units makes implementing responsive layouts much simpler.

-  e.g., Simply changing the font-size of the html element in a media query can easily scale the entire webpage on larger screens.
+For example, simply changing the font-size of the html element in a media query can easily scale the entire webpage on larger screens.

   <!-- ```css
   @media (min-width: 700px) {